Photo by Mike

 The season starts 1 September, the Day of Prayer for Creation, and ends 4 October, the Feast of St. Francis of Assisi, the patron saint of ecology beloved by many Christian denominations.

 Throughout the month-long celebration, the world’s 2.2 billion Christians come together to care for our common home.
-To find out more visit the Season of Creation website.
+To find out more visit the Season of Creation website

-Watch: Justin Welby introduce the Season of Creation
+Justin Welby introduces the Season of Creation

 Resources and ideas